Best Dog Food For German Shepherds

 All dogs have the same basic nutritional needs for protein, fat, and nutrients.
 What you may not realize, however, is that dogs of different sizes have different needs when it comes to the ratio of those nutrients.

-Here are some of the top things to look for in a large breed dog food:
+Here are some of the top things to look for in a large breed of dog food:

-• Digestibility.
-Many large breed dogs have sensitive stomachs, so you want to make sure that the recipe you choose is made with digestible ingredients and free from low-quality fillers and artificial additives that could upset its stomach.
+• Digestibility – Many large-breed dogs have sensitive stomachs, so you want to make sure that the recipe you choose is made with digestible ingredients and free from low-quality fillers and artificial additives that could upset your stomach.

 Keeping all of these things in mind, you’re now ready to learn how to choose the best dog food for large breeds.
 Here’s what you need to know: